caseyscarborough/yomichan-dictionary-parser/README.md

 // This will be populated with then type is TERM List<Term> terms = dictionary.getTerms();

+// The metadata parsed from the term_meta_bank.json files within the dictionary.
+// This will be populated when the type is FREQUENCY or PITCH.
+List<TermMetadata> metadata = dictionary.getTermMetadata();

 // The kanji parsed from the kanji_bank.json files within the dictionary.
 // This will be populated with the type is KANJI List<Kanji> kanjis = dictionary.getKanjis();

+// The metadata parsed from the kanji_meta_bank.json files within the dictionary.
+// This will be populated when the type is KANJI_FREQUENCY.
+List<KanjiMetadata> metadata = dictionary.getKanjiMetadata();

 // The tags parsed from the tag_bank.json files within the dictionary.
 List<Tag> tags = dictionary.getTags();